About First Nations Treaty Process

 What is a Treaty?

 A treaty is a negotiated agreement that sets out clearly defined rights and responsibilities of First Nations and the federal and provincial governments.
 It is also a full and formal expression of reconciliation between First Nations and government.
 Treaty-making is used to build new relationships with First Nations based on the principles of mutual respect, recognition and reconciliation.
 Another significant goal is to establish certainty over British Columbia Crown land and resources.
 Treaties clearly define the rights and responsibilities of all parties in the negotiations.
-Treaties will also lead to greater self-reliance for First Nation communities, and help to close the social and economic gap between Aboriginal and non-Aboriginal British Columbians.
+Treaties will also lead to greater self-reliance for First Nation communities, and help to close the social and economic gap between Indigenous and non-Indigenous British Columbians.

 There are three parties at each treaty table: the First Nation(s), Canada and British Columbia.
 Each party is represented by a negotiating team.